iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

 Why Are Internal ESCs More Susceptible To Noise?
 =====================================================
 Drones that utilize electric motors with integrated ESCs tend to have longer communication wire lengths than vehicles that use external ESCs.
 This is because external ESCs are typically installed close to a drone’s power distribution unit to keep DC wire length short.
-Therefore, the communications buses only need to be routed to the ESC's locations and the three phase motor cabling will extend along the arm to reach the motor itself.
+Therefore, the communications buses only need to be routed to the ESCs' locations and the three phase motor cabling will extend along the arm to reach the motor itself.
 A simplified diagram of a drone wired with external ESCs can be seen below in figure 2.